Samhain: In Irish mythology

-Historic customs
+Historical customs

-Samhain was one of the four main festivals of the Gaelic calendar, marking the end of the harvest and beginning of winter.
+Samhain was one of the four main festivals of the Gaelic calendar, marking the end of the harvest and the beginning of winter.
 Samhain customs are mentioned in several medieval texts.
 In Serglige Con Culainn ('Cúchulainn's Sickbed'), it is said that the festival of the Ulaid at Samhain lasted a week: Samhain itself, and the three days before and after.
-It involved great gatherings at which they held meetings, feasted, drank alcohol, and held contests.
+It involved great gatherings where they held meetings, feasted, drank alcohol, and held contests.
 The Togail Bruidne Dá Derga notes that bonfires were lit at Samhain and stones cast into the fires.
-It is mentioned in Geoffrey Keating's Foras Feasa ar Éirinn, which was written in the early 1600s but draws on earlier medieval sources, some of which are unknown.
-He claims that the feis of Tara was held for a week every third Samhain, when the nobles and ollams of Ireland met to lay down and renew the laws, and to feast.
+It is mentioned in Geoffrey Keating's Foras Feasa ar Éirinn, which was written in the early 1600s but drew on earlier medieval sources, some of which are unknown.
+He claims that the feis of Tara was held for a week every third Samhain when the nobles and ollams of Ireland met to lay down and renew the laws, and to feast.
 He also claims that the druids lit a sacred bonfire at Tlachtga and made sacrifices to the gods, sometimes by burning their sacrifices.
-He adds that all other fires were doused and then re-lit from this bonfire.
+He adds that all other fires were doused and re-lit from this bonfire.